EmmaUrq/LegoBricks/README.md

 An example test plan showing how the file looks when filled out.
 Project 704 was used as an example.

+## TesterExecutionLog.xlsx

+The newest template!
+It's a slimmed-down execution log with DPU stylings applied.
+Certain non-relevant details have been stripped out but can be re-added at will, and dynamic formatting applies to indicate PASS/FAIL/NOT RUN and count accordingly.

+As will all these files, it's designed to capture only what is necessary.

+I would welcome any feedback on how best to smoothly link test scenarios to their relevant Trello user stories.

 ## TestScriptTemplate.doc  [Not Yet Uploaded]

 This template for test scripts/test cases is a bit of a conundrum, because there's a conflict at it's core: **test scripts aren't agile**.
 It's unnecessary documetnation that slows down the testing process, and in a fast-paced Agiel environment that's a risk.